If you suspect you may have gum disease, would you consider using coconut oil to treat your gum disease?

 2. Swish the oil around your mouth for about 15–20 minutes.

-3. Spit out the oil into a cup and dispose into a dustbin.
+3. Spit out the oil into a cup and dispose inside a dustbin.
 Never spit direct into a sink, unless you want oil clogged sinks down the line.

 4. Then brush your teeth as usual.